ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 From the top of the page select **Publish** and then from the drop-down select **Publish now**

 Your pull request will now be merged to the master branch.
-The entire site will be recompiled on netlify, in a few moments your new page will be live at your netlify domain `https://yourgeneratedurl-ads6387.netlify.com/blog/example`.
+The entire site will be recompiled on netlify.
+In a few moments your new page will be live at your netlify domain `https://yourgeneratedurl-ads6387.netlify.com/blog/example`.

 More information about Netlify CMS can be found on the [Netlify CMS project website](https://www.netlifycms.org/).